royder/simple_cms/README.md

 * tmp - place for rails to store temp files for itself
 * vendor - rarely used now due to gems

+## Rails Architecture
+Browser ~~ Web Server <-> Public -> |Rails Framework| -> Routing -> Controller <-> Model or -> View -> Web Server

+So, if you happen to have a file in public with the same name as one in the rails app, if public satisifies the request, the request will never make it to the rails framework.

+## Routes (config/routes.rb)
+Routes are processed in order of how they are set in the routes file.

+### Basic Routes
+* Simple Route (Match Route)
+* Default Route
+* Root Route

+#### Simple Route
+`get 'demo/index'`

+the same as:
+`match 'demo/index', :to => "demo#index", :via => :get

+Which means it's matching the string demo/index and then sending to the demo controller and index action using GET

+#### Default Route
+This used to be the default route in rails.
+This is no longer considered a best practice and not included in the routes file by default.
+:controller/:action/:id
+GET /demo/edit/52

+`match ':controller(:/action(/:id))', :via => :get`
+parens is used meaning optional

+you can add format as well:
+`match ':controller(:/action(/:id)(/:format))', :via => :get`

+#### Root Route
+When you go to the root of the application, where should the request be redirected.
+`root :to => 'demo#index'`
+or shorthand
+`root 'demo#index'`

+## Rendering Templates
+The controller chooses which view template to render similar to Grails.

+Goes to requested controller and runs the action and renders the same view.
+Or, if there is not an action with the action name requested, rails will attempt to just render the template with the requested name.

+The most common way to choose the template is to let the default rails behavior kick in.
+Or, you can specify the template to render within the action.
+`render(:template => 'demo/hello')` == `render('demo/hello')` == `render('hello')`

+## Redirecting Actions
+The controller can render a view as mentioned above but can also redirect to another action, which sends an HHTP redirect for the new request.
+`redirect_to(:controller => 'demo', :action => 'index')`

+The controller is optional if it's an action within the same controller.

+## View Templates
+ERB - Embedded Ruby
+`<% code %>` - executes code
+`<%= code %>` - executes and outputs

+## Instance Variables
+Use instance variables to pass data from the controller to the view.
+The controller is just a regular class that inherits from the ApplicationController.

+So, when the request comes in, rails creates an instance of the class.

 ## Database
 Used pgAdmin to add a new login role and set db config in config/database.yml Need to restart server to pick-up new configs.